 Chinese music band 1,000 years ago – Stone relief unearthed in 1994 from a late Tang Dynasty tomb in Quyang County, Hebei Province.

-The musical instruments featured in the wall sculpture include harp, zither, pipa, clapper, block drum, various reed pipes and flutes.
+The musical instruments featured in the wall sculpture include a harp, zither, pipa, clapper, block drum, various reed pipes and flutes.

-A group of coloured terracotta government officials was unearthed from the tomb of Prince Jian Zhu Chengyong (1454—1498), of Ming Dynasty, in Xi’an, Shaanxi Province.
+A group of coloured terracotta government officials was unearthed from the tomb of Prince Jian Zhu Chengyong (1454—1498), of the Ming Dynasty, in Xi’an, Shaanxi Province.

 Two coloured terracotta celestial beings with vivid facial expressions at an ancient Chinese temple built during the Ming Dynasty (1368-1644)

 Bodhisattva Guanyin, a Chinese Buddhist statue, Song Dynasty (960–1279)